kodenamekrak/WebUtils/README.md

 # WebUtils
 A Quest library to simplify downloading various types of content through simple method calls, allowing sync and async method calls

+Currently only supports get requests, post requests should be possible though

 # Downloadable types
  - String as `std::string`
  - Data as `std::vector<uint8_t>`